-The major focus of Dr. Yamanouchi’lab is to understand the pathogenesis of abdominal aortic aneurysm and restenosis after angioplasty including balloon angioplasty and stent placement.
-Especially through the calcium regulation in the arteriosclerotic disease.
+The major focus of Dr. Yamanouchi’s lab is to understand the pathogenesis of abdominal aortic aneurysm and restenosis after angioplasty including balloon angioplasty and stent placement, especially through the calcium regulation in the arteriosclerotic disease.

 They are also devoted to the development of novel materials for vascular bypass graft and gene delivery method to treat the patients who suffers peripheral arterial disease.

 Abdominal aortic aneurysm (AAA) is among the 20 leading causes of death in the United States.
 Currently, open surgical repair and endovascular placement of a stent graft are the only proven treatments for AAA.
 The significant morbidity and mortality associated with treatment emphasize the need for alternative therapeutic strategies.

 Recent studies demonstrated the involvement of balanced mineralization in diseased arteries through the tight control of calcification by osteoblast-like and osteoclast-like cells (OCLs).
 OCLs are similar to osteoclasts but occur in tissues other than bone, differentiate from monocyte/macrophages, and histologically are multinucleate cells positive for tartrate-resistant acid phosphatase (TRAP) staining.
 Our lab is interested in further characterization of these cells that we refer to as TRAP-positive macrophages (TPM).
 We previously demonstrated the role of the receptor activator of nuclear factor kappa-B ligand (RANKL) in stimulating the differentiation of macrophages into TPMs in vitro.
 RANKL is generally expressed in the bone and is essential for formation of mature osteoclasts, which express proteolytic enzymes such as Cathepsin K and matrix metalloproteinase 9 (MMP9), and facilitate migration of osteoclasts to resorption sites through the extracellular matrix.